mendix/docs/content/refguide/association-properties.md

 You can also edit an association directly within the association tab in the entity properties.
 For more information see [Association Tab Properties](association-member-properties).

 {{% alert type="info" %}}
 Attributes properties for associated external entities are defined in the originating app and the only local changes that can be applied to these entities is a local name and description.
-For further information see [external entity Attributes](external-entities##associations).
+For further information, see the [Attributes](external-entities#attributes) section of *External Entities*.
 {{% /alert %}}

 ## 2 Association Properties